-The Company has not received committee positions from the Directors, hence only the Chairmanship/Membership of the Audit Committee and Stakeholders' Relationship Committee of the Company have been considered here.
+\\ The Company has not received committee positions from the Directors, hence only the Chairmanship/ Membership of the Audit Committee and Stakeholders' Relationship Committee of the Company have been considered here.

-@ Directorships held by the directors do not include alternate directorships, directorships in Foreign Companies, Companies incorporated under Section 8 of the Companies Act and Private Limited Companies.
-Further, the directorship is based on DIR-8 submitted by Mr. V.N Dhoot, Mr. Subhash S. Dayama and Mrs.Sarita Surve dated April 6, 2019.
+(a) Directorships held by the directors do not include alternate directorships, directorships in Foreign Companies, Companies incorporated under Section 8 of the Companies Act and Private Limited Companies.
+Further, the Company has not received directorship disclosure from Mr. V.N Dhoot, Mr. Subhash S. Dayama and Mrs.Sarita Surve, hence only the directorship in the Company has been considered here.